ai4reason/ATP_Proofs/README.md

 # User time                : 18.623 s
 ```

-### Image of an upper bound of a closed interval is and upper bound of the image under a continuous bijection
+### Image of an upper bound of a closed interval is an upper bound of the image under a continuous bijection

 478-long proof in 38s using 2-phase ENIGMA and 4.9k nontrivial given clause loops.